Rate-Splitting Multiple Access: Finite Constellations, Receiver Design, and SIC-free Implementation: Transceiver designs for RSMA

 \subsubsection{Complexity}

 We summarize the complexity of different receiver designs under three criteria, namely computational complexity, additional buffer size and additional delay.
 We recognize that the joint de-mapper leads to the simplest structure and the shortest delay among others and hence measure the buffer size and delay in terms of the extra requirement in comparison with joint de-mapper.
-Let $\mathcal{X_\text{c}}$ and $\mathcal{X_\text{p}}$ be the constellations for common and private streams, $F$ be the number of bits required for storing soft information, i.e. the LLRs, and $B$ be the blocklength in terms of symbols.
+The three criteria are hence explained as follows: \begin{itemize} \item Computational complexity: The majority of the computation burden comes from de-mapping and decoding.
+For comparative purposes, we focus on the de-mapping complexity and neglect computation burden from decoding as decoding process of all the receivers is identical, i.e. all the receivers decode the common stream and the desired private streams. \item Additional buffer size: This refers to extra buffers required to perform cancellation in comparison to joint de-mapper.
+For CWIC receivers, the decoded common stream message need to be stored before performing cancellation.
+The required buffer size depends on the number of coded bits during one transmission and the type of information to be stored, i.e. hard or soft. \item Additional delay: This refers to extra time required to perform cancellation in comparison to joint de-mapper.
+Apart from all the process of joint de-mapper, CWIC receivers need extra time to perform re-interleaving and re-modulation (or more generally, converting bit level information into symbol level information) before cancellation.
+Note that the time consumption on joint de-mapping and soft SLIC can be shortened by parallelized decoding of common and private message, but this is not valid for CWIC receivers due to the existence of cancellation process. \end{itemize} Let $\mathcal{X_\text{c}}$ and $\mathcal{X_\text{p}}$ be the constellations for common and private streams, $F$ be the number of bits required for storing soft information, i.e. the LLRs, and $B$ be the blocklength in terms of symbols.
 With a quantitative evaluation of receiver complexity given in Table. \ref{Rx_complexity}, it can be concluded that the soft CWIC 1 and the soft SLIC are of the highest and lowest complexity respectively.